AdobeDocs/campaign-classic.en/help/integrations/using/events.md

 ### Parsing the data {#data-parsing}

-This sample JS code parses the eVar01 in the enrichments.
+This sample Javascript code parses the eVar01 in the enrichments.

 ```
 function processPipelineMessage(xmlTrigger)